scrudgey/DJ2020/burglar_v2.md

     11. UV-reactive powder and blacklight   - one route to decode keypad lock   - burglar tool / could be item slot?

+## implementation
+if we need different aspect ratios, we can always adjust the viewport rect dimensions relative to the game resolution change how text / highlights work in camera image

+1250 x 750
+625 x 375
+312.5 x 187.5
+156.25 x 93.75

+* attack surface has a circuit
+    * circuit has a camera
+    * camera has a render texture
+* when click on element (circuit board, etc)
+    * result: change render texture and current camera
+    * use current camera for raycasting
+    * a button on burglar view is activated, and on click it returns us to the main camera
+    * raycast to skyboxnoshadow too
+* draw circuit, wires
+* snippable wires
+* wire configuration controlled by graph edges
+* snipping wires disables edges in graph

+broken connection display in overlay add circuit to more elements
+    laser component
+    alarm central

+circuit components
+    configurabe on hack surface?
+    RAM chip- keycard and keypad doors
+    door controller- play keycode to open door alarm source
+    power source?
+    cyber source?
+an LED turns off when powered down

+new tool: multitool
+    connect to wire to discover connection
+    connect to ram to decode
+    1. LCD display with different modes
+    2. digits 1-9 light up when connected to something that allows input
+    3. probe that can connect to wires, chips- what does this look like? it should be clear to the player that this tool cannot be used except for circuits- maybe it stays hidden until circuit view is active. alligator clip remove cyberdeck

+draw more circuit board layouts randomized circuit layouts